Efficient Dual-domain Image Dehazing with Haze Prior Perception: Experiments

 In the indoor scene, the initial attention map closely reflects the raw dark channel distribution, resulting in widespread activation across the image.
 After feedback refinement, the attention becomes more concentrated on heavily degraded areas, improving both the accuracy of haze localization and the effectiveness of spatial modulation.

 In contrast, the outdoor scene reveals the limitations of dark channel priors.
 Due to low dark channel values in bright areas such as the sky, the initial attention map tends to overemphasize these regions while neglecting genuinely hazy areas like distant buildings and road surfaces.
-Through feedback refinement, PCGB progressively redirects attention away from the sky and toward the actual degradation, narrowing the response gap and mitigating over-processing.
-This leads to more balanced and accurate spatial attention.
+Through feedback refinement, PCGB progressively redirects attention away from the sky and toward the actual degradation, narrowing the response gap and mitigating over-processing of the sky.

-Under complex real-world degradations, PCGB exhibits even stronger corrective capabilities.
 In the NH-HAZE example, the initial attention map mistakenly activates on irrelevant structures such as the swing’s mesh, resulting in false positives.
 Moreover, it primarily focuses on dense haze areas while neglecting mildly degraded regions, leading to insufficient coverage.
 After iterative refinement, the final attention map more accurately aligns with the actual haze distribution.
 It effectively suppresses false activations and enhances sensitivity to previously neglected regions.
 These results confirm the robustness of PCGB in handling spatially diverse and challenging degradation patterns.